sergiusens/snappy-docs/build-snaps/python.md

 Here are some snap advantages that will benefit many Python projects:

-  * Bundle all the runtime requirements, including the exact versions of system libraries.
+  * Bundle all the runtime requirements, including the exact versions of system libraries and the Python interpreter.
   * Simplify installation instructions, regardless of distribution, to `snap install mypythonapp`.
   * Directly control the delivery of automatic application updates.
   * Extremely simple creation of daemons.